1. GENERAL STRUCTURE AND OWNERSHIP OF THE POWER INDUSTRY

 - the remediation of aesthetics;

-- remediation of aesthetically unacceptable portions of the site (filling in of pits, removal of stained soil and odorous material, levelling of mounds, disposal of waste rock, etc); and
+- remediation of aesthetically unacceptable portions of the site (filling in of pits, removal of stained soil and odorous material, leveling of mounds, disposal of waste rock, etc); and

 5.1 Regulation of Construction and Operation of Transmission Lines and Associated Facilities